Covered in this UK silver buyers information guide:

 Finding dealers who will happily re-sell second hand silver on the UK margin scheme can be a good source of cheaper priced silver bullion coins and bars.
 In theory many of the UK Royal Mints silver bullion coins would not be applicable for the margin scheme since they are in fact classed as Legal Tender – i.e the UK Britannia is Two Pounds Sterling and Legal tender for the sum of £2 – all be it, non circulating.
 Having said that, the Britannia and coins like £5 Queen’s Beasts do still occasionally come up for sale on the reduced tax Margin scheme for secondary sale silver!
 Off-course if you buy your silver privately or from a dealer who isn’t required to be registered for charging VAT – you will not need to pay any VAT at all, not even the VAT on a profit margin, because VAT just won’t be applicable, that’s the significant benefit of buying silver from smaller retailers and private re-sellers.

-Private re-sellers of silver bullion and collectors coins looking to get the best prices, sales commission free for your silver, can also register your interest and be amongst the first to get free access to our CoinsUK CoinHubs.
+Private sellers of silver bullion and collectors coins looking to get the best prices, sales commission free for your silver, can get free trial access to our CoinsUK CoinHubs.

 I hope you found the silver insights useful and if you have more interest in the silver trade I am always pleased to hear from you ‘Steve Hotson’ – you are welcome to get in touch anytime